 High levels of turbidity (fig1) and total solids are caused by soil erosion, waste discharge, runoff, or changes in ecological communities including algal growth or abundance of benthic organisms that can disrupt sediments up into the water.
 Higher levels of turbidity and suspended solids can lower water quality by absorbing heat causing an increase in water temperature and a decrease in oxygen levels (warm water holds less oxygen).
 These conditions can also cause a decrease in photosynthesis as less sunlight penetrates the water, making the water unable to support some aquatic life.
 Suspended solids can also clog gills, smother eggs, reduce growth rates, and disrupt microhabitats of many aquatic organisms.

-An alternative method of measuring turbidity includes using a Secchi disk.
+One method of measuring turbidity includes using a Secchi disk.
 A Secchi disk is a metal disk with alternate black and white quarters (fig2).
 It is attached to a rope that has one foot markings along it.
 The disk is dropped into water until it can no longer be seen (fig3).
-The drawback of this method is that it must be done in the field a testing area.
-IBy using the turbidity tubes, one can collect water and then perform the turbidity measurements back in the laboratory.
+The drawback of this method is that it must be done in the field, and ideal protocol requires sunny conditions and a shaded testing area.
+In addition, if there is a large distance between the river bank and the water level, it is difficult to use the Secchi disk.
+By using turbidity tubes, one can collect water and then perform the turbidity measurements back in the laboratory.

 Principles: Turbidity is a relative measurement determined by measuring how much light can pass through the water sample.
 The higher the turbidity, the less light will pass through the sample and the “cloudier” the water will appear.
+Higher turbidity levels are caused by solid particles suspended in the water that scatter light rather than allow it to be transmitted through the water.

+The physical characteristics of suspended particles can have an effect on overall turbidity.
+Larger-sized particles can scatter light and concentrate it into a forward direction, increasing turbidity by creating interference with light transmission through the water.
+Particle size can also affect the quality of light; larger particle sizes tend to scatter longer wavelengths of light more than shorter wavelengths, whereas smaller particles have more scattering effect on shorter wavelengths.
+Increased particle concentration can also lower light transmission when light comes into contact with an increased number of particles and travels a shorter distance between the particles, causing multiple scatterings with each particle.
+Darker-colored particles absorb more light, whereas light-colored particles can increase light scattering, and both result in increased turbidity measurements.

-Higher turbidity levels are caused by solid particles suspended in the water that scatter rather than transmit light. into P-The collected unknown water sample is compared to a deionized (DI) water blank sample that represents a turbidity value of zero.
-A standard turbidity reagent ( <1% kaolin, <0.1% magnesium nitrate, <0.1% magnesium chloride, < 0.1 % 2-ethyl-4-isothiazolin-3-one, < 0.1% 5-hloro-2-ethyl-4-isothiazolin-3-one) is added to the blank test column in predetermined measurements to increase cloudiness in known increments until the blank and unknown sample match in turbidity based on observation of a fixed point on the bottom of two test columns.
+The collected unknown water sample is compared to a deionized (DI) water blank sample that represents a turbidity value of zero.
+A purchased standard turbidity reagent ( <1% kaolin, <0.1% magnesium nitrate, <0.1% magnesium chloride, < 0.1 % 2-methyl-4-isothiazolin-3-one, < 0.1% 5-chloro-2-methyl-4-isothiazolin-3-one) is added to the blank test column in predetermined measurements to increase cloudiness in known increments until the blank and unknown sample match in turbidity based on observation of a fixed point on the bottom of two test columns.
 The amount of reagent required to achieve matching samples can then be converted with a table into Jackson Turbidity Units (JTUs), named after the original method of holding a long glass "Jackson" tube over a lit candle.

 Total Solids is a direct measurement of the suspended solid material in the water sample.
 The mass of the solids is determined by using an oven to evaporate the water from the sample in order to isolate and weigh the solids.